Computer-Society-Of-Kirinyaga/Web-development-Hackathon-2025/README.md

 The hackathon is an **Hybrid** competition.
 Further details will be shared with participants.

 ### 15. If I need help from the oranizing team, how can I reach them?
-Gideon Ngetich - Web development lead - gideonngetich86@gmail.com
+Gideon Ng'etich - Web development lead - gideonngetich86@gmail.com

 ---